annesbl/tinder-for-sneakers/README.md

 - **Weight sneaker parts** differently in the similarity calculation (e.g., prioritize soles if users click on soles frequently)
 - **Incorporate user history** to refine and personalize the recommendation path over time
 - Build an **explainable recommendation engine**, so users understand _why_ a sneaker was recommended (e.g., “Because you liked yellow soles and pink uppers”)

+> ⚠️ **Note**: During testing, the model occasionally misclassified sneaker parts – e.g., confusing the sole with the colored upper area.
+This suggests a need for better label quality and clearer class distinction.
+Additionally, **AI-generated or stylized (animated) sneakers are currently not detected at all**, as they deviate too much from real-world training data.

 ### 🧑‍💻 Feature Extensions